grassnhi/STM32-ES/README.md

 - Ex3: Change LED_7SEG frequency to 1Hz, 25Hz, 100Hz.

+- Ex4: Simulus the digital 7-segment LED.

+- Ex5: Display 4 different number in the LED_7SEG and shift them right every 1s.

+# Answer of Lab 2 - Exercise 3:

-The formula for calculating the interrupt frequency is:
+### The formula for calculating the interrupt frequency is:

     interrupt_frequency = 84 MHz / ((prescaler + 1) * (counter_period + 1))

-Solving for the counter period:
+### Solving for the counter period:

     counter_period = (84 MHz / (interrupt_frequency * (prescaler + 1))) - 1